KR-Ravindra/JenkinsPipeline-Website-AWS/README.md

 > The whole project is displayed here, in a set of screenshots.
+> Note: URLs can be found in the search bar of the browser.

 1. Screenshot of the AWS console with the permissions being created.